JuliaDynamics/DiscreteEvents.jl/docs/src/intro.md

 You created a [`Clock`](@ref) variable `clk` with a clock at thread 1 with pretty much everything set to 0, without yet any scheduled events (ev), conditional events (cev) or sampling events (sampl).

 You can now schedule events to your clock.
-In order to demonstrate how it works we setup a small simulation.
+We demonstrate how it works with a couple of small simulations.

 ## Inventory Control Problem